ecliptik/ecliptik.github.io/_posts/2017-9-11-Raspberry-Pi-Kubernetes-Cluster.md

 ## Installing and Configuring HypriotOS
 Flash [HypriotOS v1.6.0 64-bit](https://github.com/DieterReuter/image-builder-rpi64/releases) to SD card.
 By using HypriotOS we can avoid a lot of the issues that comes with installing Docker on ARM.

+> You can skip the following steps for updating, setting up the k8s repo, and installing the k8s package using `--userdata` with the [flash](https://github.com/hypriot/flash) tool.
+See this [example](https://github.com/ecliptik/rpi/blob/master/hypriot/user-data.yml).

 To begin, boot the Raspberry Pi to Hypriot, login and update system,

 ```shell